-Columbus Vehicular Homicide Lawyers
+Columbus Vehicular Manslaughter Lawyers

 If a driver kills someone with his/her car, the driver can be charged with three different types of criminal offenses: aggravated vehicular homicide, vehicular homicide, or vehicular manslaughter.
 Each charge is defined differently.
 The penalties, including length of imprisonment, vary for each type of charge.
 What is the same in all three cases is that you need a criminal defense lawyer on your side – and fast.

-At Soroka & Associates, LLC, our Columbus vehicular homicide lawyers understand that accidents happen.
+At Soroka & Associates, LLC, our Columbus vehicular manslaughter lawyers understand that accidents happen.
 If you, or someone you love or represent, has been charged with vehicular homicide, you need experienced criminal defense lawyers who fight to show that a death by a car accident is tragic enough for the victim.
 The tragedy shouldn’t be compounded by convicting someone who should remain free.

 What is the definition of aggravated vehicular homicide in Columbus?